ELEC2645/unit-2-project-template-201879134/MyREADME.md

-write some examples for the user to test if they don't know what to input

-give them the tables

 ELEC2645 Unit 2 Project: Hack Computer Assembler and Disassembler by Esme Newman

 This program is a basic assembler and disassembler for the Hack computer.